emredagli/osm-searcher/README.md

 OSM vector data contains features and its properties.
 Properties are ["key"="value"] pairs.
 Please check the important pairs on [Map Features](https://wiki.openstreetmap.org/wiki/Map_Features) OSM Wiki page.

-## Use Case
+## Use Cases

 Actors: User, Application

 ### User
 #### Selects an OSM key
-* Users can select an OSM key and hits the search button
+* Users can select an OSM key
+* Users can refresh the result by Search button

 #### Interacts with the search results
 * Users can select a search result on the list.